trevordbunch/cis411_lab0/labreports/LAB_Cmcculler1.md

 ![Use Case](https://docs.google.com/drawings/d/e/2PACX-1vRnNgh_VtCklmZyZ-v-hh268s5bQ6wPp-M60-avt5YfMlb57l2gcILTSmSC4kRhRgaaf0Gj7YN_p0pO/pub?w=960&h=720)

-# Step 5: Setup a Continuous Integration configuration
+#  Setup a Continuous Integration configuration
 - **What is the .circleci/config.yml doing?**
 It is outling what you are going to build, what the container will look like and the steps that it will actually apply.